Nova Scotia Fun Facts

 Nova Scotia was one of the founding four provinces to join Confederation with Canada back in 1867.

-Nova Scotia is Latin for New Scotland and our flag - which displays a blue saltire on a white field (background), is a simple figure-ground reversal of the flag of Scotland (a white saltire, Saint Andrew's cross, on a blue field), charged with an inescutcheon bearing the royal arms of Scotland, a gold shield with a red lion rampant surrounded by a loyal double tressure (a double border decorated with fleurs de lis).
+Nova Scotia is Latin for New Scotland.
+Our flag - which displays a blue saltire on a white field (background), is a simple figure-ground reversal of the flag of Scotland (a white saltire, Saint Andrew's cross, on a blue field), charged with an inescutcheon bearing the royal arms of Scotland, a gold shield with a red lion rampant surrounded by a loyal double treasure (a double border decorated with fleurs de lis).
 Nova Scotia was one of the few British colonies to be granted its own coat of arms, and the flag is the only one of the original Canadian provinces dating back to before confederation.

 People who live here are called Nova Scotians and nicknamed Bluenosers which according to retired Cape Breton University Professor Bill Davey was first coined back in 1760’s having two possible references "One referred to the early Nova Scotian sailors who would be out in the cold weather and supposedly their nose would get cold and turn blue and the other one refers to the early settlers who would eat a lot of blue potatoes and herring," (source)

-The maritime ambassador for Nova Scotia is the Bluenose II – a replica of the schooner Bluenose (1921–1946) A celebrated racing ship and fishing vessel that sailed under the command of Angus Walters (fyi - you can find it on the tail of the Canadian dime).
-For more information click here.
+The maritime ambassador for Nova Scotia is the Bluenose II – a replica of the schooner Bluenose (1921–1946) A celebrated racing ship and fishing vessel that sailed under the command of Angus Walters.
+A symbol so prominent it made it to the tails of the Canadian dime.

 Nova Scotia is located in the Atlantic Standard Time Zone (AST) putting it 4 hours behind Greenwich Mean Time (GMT) and 1 hour ahead of Eastern Standard Time (EST).

 The official flower of Nova Scotia is the trailing arbutus or mayflower (Epigaea repens L).